Skip to main content

 Adjust your diet

-Whilst not all anaemia is caused by low iron levels, "making sure you get enough of the right vitamins and minerals from the foods you eat can help prevent some types of anaemia, such as those caused by deficiencies in iron, vitamin B12 and folate," says Powles.
+While not all anaemia is caused by low iron levels, Powels suggests making sure you get enough of the right vitamins and minerals from the foods you eat to help prevent some types of anaemia - such as those caused by deficiencies in iron, vitamin B12 and folate.

 Don't self-medicate

-"Without proper testing, it's impossible to know if the anaemia is due to low iron or not; there could be a host of other causes," explains Foster.
-"Therefore if you self-medicate, the results may appear normal on a blood test but mask something more serious (such as bowel cancer).
+"There could also be a host of other causes," he says.
+"Therefore, if you self-medicate, the results may appear normal on a blood test but mask something more serious - such as bowel cancer.

 Continue reading below